UNIX commands — Working with files

 [server]$ rm filename

-You can use wildcards to delete multiple files with similar names.
-To delete all files beginning with "pic" (eg, pic01.jpg, pic02.jpg, etc):
+You can use the wildcard * to delete multiple files with similar names.
+For example, to delete all files beginning with "pic" (eg, pic01.jpg, pic02.jpg, etc):

 [server]$ rm pic*